ghostFaceKillah/mini-self-driving-car/README.md

 - [X] Check what picamera module is actually doing under the hood
 - [x] make sure to understand the schematic [here](https://business.tutsplus.com/tutorials/controlling-dc-motors-using-python-with-a-raspberry-pi--cms-20051)
 - [X] Implement steering capture from one computer to another
+- [X] How to make steering more reliable?
+Are we using UDP or sth???

 ## Links and resources found around the web